-Nu mber:
+Number:

-Fre quency:
+Frequency:

-al instalments and to time shall: d the outstanding amo ount from
+equal instalments and time to time shall: d the outstanding amo ount from

 bear interest at %

 or

 not bear interes t

-\Enter 'x' in appropriate box and enter interest rate if appropriate.
+Enter 'x' in appropria appropriate. ate box and enter inter est rate if

-(ii) more than the Specified Value or fair market value (as appropriate) of the Shareholder's Shares the Company shall retain the said excess without any obligation to the Shareholder
+(ii) more than the Specified Value or fair market value (as appropriate) of the Shareholder's Shares the Company shall retain the said excess without any obligation to the Shareholder's personal representatives or his family.